The Role of Long-Lead Media in Book Publicity

-Another tip for working with long lead media is check out their editorial calendar.
-This gives you the general topics they will be covering each month (for monthly publications) or week (for weekly magazines).
-To research, visit the website and often at the bottom there is an editorial calendar link.
-If not, check out the advertising link—this often details future topics.
+Another tip for working with long-lead media is to check out their editorial calendars.
+They give you the general topics to be covered each month (for monthly publications) or week (for weekly magazines).
+To research, visit the brand’s website, and often at the bottom, there is an editorial calendar link.
+If not, check out the advertising link—this usually details future topics.

-Here is the 2015 calendar for Entrepreneur: http://www.entrepreneur.com/mediakit/pdf/editcal2015-national.pdf.
-If you have expertise on crowdfunding, this is a topic they will be covering in November of 2015, start pitching them in late spring to begin a conversation.
+As an example, here is the 2020 editorial calendar for Entrepreneur: https://assets.entrepreneur.com/static/20191203112215-2020-Entrepreneur-MediaKit-Edit-Cal.pdf If you have expertise on women in business, it is a topic they will be covering in October/November of 2020; start pitching them in late spring to begin a conversation.

 Here are links to editorial calendars for some popular publications:

 The Oprah Magazine (scroll down) http://www.omediakit.com/r5/home.asp#edit